alexanderczigler/curriculum-vitae/README.md

 ### Experience

+#### System Developer (V3VO - Vertical Evolution) 2019 - 2020

+Architecture and development of a REST API from scratch.
+The API serves as backend to V3VO’s apps/web applications and holds customer data, business logic and JWT-validation.
+The solution is orchestrated using kubernetes where the API, PostgreSQL and web applications are run and monitored.
+User authentication is done using Auth0 (JWKS).
+> Nodejs, PostgreSQL, Kubernetes, linux, Expo, Auth0, JWT, Digital Ocean

 #### UX Researcher (TRR Trygghetsrådet) 2019 - 2019

 Helping TRR understand their role in the Swedish job market and how they can maximize their impact and presence among their customers.